 Delays and cancelations are costly inconveniences, and in most cases, they can be avoided.
 If you encounter an airline strike, don’t hesitate to file a claim.
 The airline won’t give you your compensation unless you request it.

-When Am I Not Eligible for Compensation?
+When Am I Not Eligible for Airline Strike Compensation?

 EC 261 is all about holding the airlines accountable, so if they are responsible for the delay, then they are required by law to pay out for your inconvenience, and the amount will vary depending on the length of your delay and trip.
 However, what happens if they aren’t responsible?
 What if it’s someone else’s fault or an act of god?
 If their airline is not responsible for the circumstances that caused the flight delay or cancelation, unfortunately, you will not be eligible for compensation.
 This includes: